Thursday, January 28, 2010

 Mix all and place in hollowed out pumpernickel loaf.
 Bake at 350 degrees for 40 minutes.
 Top should be golden brown.
 Serve with reserved bread pieces and/or crackers.

-Charlie Essers, asado argentina, wineandchocolate all on flickr
+photos by Charlie Essers, asado argentina, wineandchocolate all on flickr

 Wednesday, January 13, 2010